Lyman T. Johnson: Career

 Johnson taught history, economics, and mathematics for 16 years at Louisville's Central High School before engaging the University of Kentucky in a legal test case intended to permit him to pursue further graduate study there.

 Johnson filed a federal lawsuit against the University of Kentucky in 1948, challenging the state's Day Law, the state law that prohibited blacks and whites from attending the same schools.

-His challenge was successful, which allowed him to enter UK in 1949 as a 43-year-old graduate student.
+His challenge was successful, which allowed him to enter UK in 1949 as a 43-year-old graduate student. in a documentary, Great Leaders:the Odyssey of Lyman Johnson, he says that crosses were burnt on the campus the first few days that he attended.
 Although he left UK before earning a degree, he received an honorary Doctor of Letters degree in 1979.

 Johnson continued teaching at Central until 1966, before spending another five years in the Jefferson County Public Schools as an assistant principal at two junior high schools (one of the schools was Parkland Jr. High).
 After retirement from the public school system, he then spent three years in a similar administrative capacity at a Catholic high school.

 He was also a member of the Jefferson County Board of Education from 1978 to 1982.

 Johnson was an eloquent speaker.
 Once while defending underprivileged youth in public schools, Johnson quoted from memory lines from "Thomas Gray's "Elegy Written in a Country Churchyard."
 He said that these forgotten students were like desert flowers:"Full many a flower has been born to bloom and blush unseen and waste the sweetness of its fragrance on the desert air."

 In addition to opening the door for thousands of minority students, he also led struggles to integrate neighborhoods, swimming pools, schools, and restaurants.
 He also headed the Louisville chapter of the National Association for the Advancement of Colored People for six years.

 Johnson died in Louisville, Kentucky in 1997 at the age of 91.